andrealommen/PHY309/lectures/maxwellChapt7.md

 \vec{J_b} = \nabla \times \vec{M}
 $$

-I'd like you to see if you can imagine happens to these when we consider dynamical situations instead of static ones.
-We're doing electrodynamics.
-In other words,
-both the E and B fields can be changing in time....so then what happens?
+Here's why you get a bound current from a changing magnetization:

-Ans:  Imagine that you've got a change E-field, and a linear dielectric, and so the polarization is proportional to the E-field and the polarization is changing.
+Imagine that you've got a change E-field, and a linear dielectric, and so the polarization is proportional to the E-field and the polarization is changing.
 Remember polarization comes from all the dipolar atoms kind of rearranging themselves.......yes, so you'll get a current as they rearrange